marcric/roodle_lms/README.md

 # Roodle

-## Aka: Moodle in Rails

 ### What is a Roodle?

 * Roodle is a cross between a poodle and a rottweiler.
-* They are a successful creation of a breeder from Mel-ourne, Australia.
+* They are a successful creation of a breeder from Melbourne, Australia.
 * Fred Freeman has successfully bred 3 litters of roodles.

 ### What is it expected to be?